snowplow-incubator/snowplow-micro-examples/README.md

 While it is normal for browsers to cancel all requests, a cancelled request does not necessarily mean that the request did not reach the server, but that the client sending it, does not wait for an answer anymore.
 So, there is no way to know from client side whether the request (be it POST or GET) succeeded.

 That problem was especially apparent when Micro was being queried in the same spec file with the app's actions.
 For example, POST requests appeared as cancelled in Cypress' test runner, but the events may have reached Micro.
-Taking advantage of the fact that Cypress also clears browser cache when it changes spec file, we decided to move the testing part of Micro into separate spec files.
+Taking advantage of the fact that Cypress also clears browser cache when it changes spec file (see also this [issue](https://github.com/cypress-io/cypress/issues/686)), we decided to move the testing part of Micro into separate spec files.

 The consequences of this decision are:
 1. You need to ensure a naming strategy, and the reason for this is the fact that Cypress decides the order of execution for test files based on alphabetical order.
 In this example, we use this naming strategy:
  - `xx_app_spec.js` for the spec files that visit the app and create events
- - `xx_micro_spec.js` for the spec files that query micro and make the assertions on events , where `xx` stands for numbering (but it could be anything as long as it matches uniquely).
+ - `xx_micro_spec.js` for the spec files that query micro and make the assertions on those events , where `xx` stands for numbering (but it could be anything as long as it matches uniquely).

 ```